Cyvid7-Darus10/practice/problem6/README.md

 ### 6.1 POST /api/score/update

 **Purpose:**
-Handles incremental score updates when a user performs an action.
+Processes score update requests when a user performs an action, securely updating the user's score and triggering a real-time leaderboard refresh.

 **Request Headers:**

 - `Authorization: Bearer <token>`
+  Token-based authentication header ensuring the request originates from an authorized source.

 **Request Body (JSON):**